MeenaKumari14/CodeAlpha_DataScience_Internship_Tasks/Task3_Sales_Prediction/README.md

-#  Advertising Sales Prediction using Machine Learning
+#  Task 3: Advertising Sales Prediction using Machine Learning

 ##  Project Overview
 The objective of this project is to build a predictive model that estimates sales based on advertising expenditures across three